Fcornaire/TF.EX/README.md

 - Modded variants

-  Ability to run online play with custom variants as long as they are EX compatible.
-Read [EX API](EX-API.md) for mor details.
+  Ability to run online play with custom variants as long as they are compatible.
+Read [TF.State](src/state/README.md) for more details.

   <p align="center">
     <img src="images/moddedVariant.gif" alt="animated" />